zli867/WFRxTradeoffs/README.md

 This module requires manual design of the fire breaks.
 Although the module provides functions to speed up the process, I did not figure out a method to do it automatically.
 The module provided here is useful for case studies but tedious for regional studies (such as the U.S. domain).

 The process is discussed as follows:
 1. Run ProduceBoundaryLine/ProduceBoundaryLineSlope.ipynb.
 The function is used to design each line of fire breaks.
 It creates the pickle file contains the shapely line object based on your design.
-The Jupyter Notebook provides interactive figures, and click the start point of the line you want to extract:
+The Jupyter Notebook provides interactive interface, and click the start point of the line (red points in the figure) you want to extract:
 <p align="center">
   <img src="https://github.com/zli867/WFRxTradeoffs/blob/main/README_SRC/click_points.png"/>
 </p>